eitanoid/toml-resume/README.md

 			]

 [[section."Projects"]]
-header_style="project"
+section_type="project"
-title="This is my first project" description="Tools used in this project" # Inline description or summary. dates="Date - Another Date" bulletpoints=[
+title="This is my first project" description="Tools used in this project" # An inline description or summary may be added. dates="Date - Another Date" bulletpoints=[
 			"Really cool project, does really cool things.",
 			]

-[[section."Technical Skills"]] # this section is composed of bulletpoints only.
-Any other entries will be ignored when Points are present.
+[[section."Technical Skills"]] # this section is composed of a key-value paids with each point's 'key' is displayed in bold. section_type="points"
 Points."These points"="Are stored as key-value pairs."
 Points."This test is bold"="this text isn't."

+[[section."Hobbies and Interests"]] # this section is composed of bulletpoints only. section_type="list" bulletpoints=[
+	"This is a normal list.",
+	"each entry is displayed in a new line."
+]
 ```